 EERE will notify applicants of its determination to encourage or discourage the submission of a Full Application.
 EERE will post these notifications to EERE eXCHANGE.
-EERE may include general comments provided from reviewers on an applicant's Concept Paper in the encourage/discourage notifications.
+EERE may include general comments on an applicant's Concept Paper in the encourage/discourage notifications.